Devraj Anbu: Early life and education

-Career
+Military career

-Anbu was commissioned into 14th Sikh Light Infantry on 7 June 1980.
+He was commissioned into 14th Sikh Light Infantry on 7 June 1980.
 He has vast experience and has served in all types of operational environments ranging including Siachen Glacier; Counter-Insurgency Operations in Kashmir and Manipur; Operation Pawan in Sri Lanka.
 He has commanded a unit during Operation Parakram; a 53 Infantry brigade on the Line Of Control; 17 Mountain Division in Sikkim; Indian Military Training Team in Bhutan; IV Corps (Tezpur).
 He has held staff appointments which include General Staff Operation at the Division level in North-East India, General Staff Operation at Corps Level in Kashmir, and Military observer with UN peacekeeping mission in Namibia (UNTAG).